-This episode will be streaming online from October 11 to 25.
+This episode will be streaming online for two weeks from July 13 to 27.
 Catch episodes of "Borgen" that aren't currently streaming via our recaps here.

 Previously on "Borgen"

 Season three opened two and a half years after the season two finale.
 Birgitte is no longer prime minister, but she still has political aspirations.
 When Jacob Kruse doesn't let her re-enter the Moderate Party, she contests his leadership.
 Birgitte enlists Katrine, who now has a son with Kasper, but is no longer in a relationship with him, as her media adviser.
 Despite Katrine's best efforts, Birgitte isn't elected as party leader, leaving her to consider creating her own political party.
 (Click here to read the complete recap for this episode.)

 This week's episode: "The Land is Built on Law"